Managing an EAM / CMMS Selection

 The short answer is yes.
 The chief operating officer needs a system that supports reliable, safe, and high-quality throughput.
 The CFO demands timely and accurate reporting of each maintenance, repair, and operations transaction that impacts the general ledger.
 To the CIO, compatible, extendable technology is of utmost concern.
 The storeroom must have adequate, but not excessive, spare parts on hand to keep the operation running.
 Buyers want enough information with enough notice to negotiate the best prices on parts and equipment.
 Even the chief executive officer, who wants to increase revenues and decrease costs, has a stake in maintenance system decisions.

 And then there’s maintenance.
 Maintenance personnel have an exclusive understanding of how best to safely and effectively keep all plant equipment and facilities operational.
 They also have unique knowledge of the data and processes needed to perform their job.
-They clearly have the most to gain—and lose—with the selection of a new maintenance system.
+They clearly have the most to gain—and lose—with a CMMS selection.
+The wrong choice could hinder the department more than it helps.

-With so many diverse needs to be met, how can a company select the right software?
+With so many diverse needs to be met, how can a company make the right CMMS selection?
 There are literally dozens of EAM/CMMS solutions on the market of varying depth and quality—some extensions of ERP systems, and some best-of-breed.
 The vendors profiled by ARC are only the more prominent of a much larger market.

 Providers come and go, merge and divest, and continuously tailor their products and strategic positioning.
 Over the years, ERP providers have beefed up their maintenance modules to better compete with niche players.
 Best-of-breed products provide new levels of depth and breadth, and integration has improved due to technology improvements.
 The utmost priority must be given to determining the single best solution.